crimx/value-enhancer/README.md

 const derived = useMemo(() => source + 1, [source]);
 ```

-I really like the explicit dependency declaration, but in React it is error-prone since people keep forgetting to add or remove dependencies.
+I really like the explicit dependency declaration, but in React it is error-prone since people keep forgetting adding or removing dependencies.
 The React team even made a `exhaustive-deps` linter rule for this.

 `value-enhancer` solves this by absorbing the RxJS-style callbacks.